 If you decide to step off the train, stay nearby.
 The train departs soon after the refueling and crew changes.

-The engineer usually signals the departure with a horn toot, and the conductors give you the all-aboard before the train leaves.
+The engineer usually signals the departure with a horn toot, and the conductors give you the all-aboard signal before the train leaves.
 If you miss the departure, your car will travel without you, delaying your trip.
 You may even have to wait 24 hours for the next train and explain to Amtrak why you missed your ride.
 Your car could get lonely traveling without you.

 Baggage on the Auto Train